dougblack/dougblack.io/markdown/introducing-keylixer.md

 from the last hour, day, week, and total lifetime keystrokes.

-It requires some extra accessibility permissions to do its job, but I promise it doesn't do anything nefarious with this information.
+It requires some extra accessibility permissions to do its job, but I promise it doesn't do anything nefarious with the extra power.

 But don't take my word for it, go read the [source][source].
 Contributions welcome.